dual rail logic

 not gate le

-So why don’t we use lateral encoding for everything?
+So why don’t we use R2 for everything?
 In the next tutorial we’ll look at the tradeoffs.

 continue